 We consult with parents regularly and this is usually done through the newsletter or short questionnaires.
 Every two years we send an extensive questionnaire where we ask for your views on a variety of things.
 The next one is due in June 2018.

 A small group of parents meet regularly with members of the Leadership team to discuss school issues.
 They meet about once a term.
 If you would like to join the Focus Group please give your details to the school office.

 We want parents to feel able to contact us when they have any concerns, no matter how small.
 Your initial contact should be with a member of the office staff who will know who is best to help you.
-We will endeavour to return telephone calls within 24 hours and offer an appointment as soon as it is possible to do so.
+If you are contacting us by email you must use the office email address on the front page of our website.
+We will endeavour to return telephone calls and respond to emails within 24 hours and offer an appointment as soon as it is possible to do so.
+Please note that office emails are not checked on a Monday.
+If the matter is urgent and cannot wait please telephone us rather than emailing.
 A variety of staff are available to deal with your queries so please do not hesitate to contact us.
 By working closely with our parents we aim to answer and resolve any concerns that a parent may have.
 However, in the unlikely event that the class teacher or member of Senior staff is unable to deal with a concern to everyone's satisfaction then a formal complaints policy is in place.
 This can be downloaded from this website in the tab marked 'School Policies'.

 At this school, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is that children will enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.